dotlang/language/doc/RFE.md

 - No `?`, no map literal, no sequence.
 - We still need dynamic compile time union

-? - Can we use `[]` for generic types?
-Depends on how we are going to represent seq and map's access.
-We will probably can.

-? - How will it look like if we use generics for seq and map?
+N - How will it look like if we use generics for seq and map?
 This is quite possible (with support from core functions for alloc) except for literals.
 `[1,2,3]` what should be called for this? what if I use `seq[1,2,3]` so it will call creator for seq for int?